Tab completion should show list of possible matches

 For reference, this is the way Konversation works by default and I find it much more intuitive to use and more easily discoverable for the new user.

-#1 Updated by Sputnick almost 11 years ago
+#1 Updated by Sputnick about 15 years ago

-#3 Updated by valuial over 10 years ago
+#3 Updated by valuial almost 15 years ago

 Would it be possible to add: